 In late August to mid-September 2020, IMAGINE Citizens conducted a brief survey of people in or connected to our community about citizen involvement in future pandemic planning and decision-making.

-With 25 years of experience caring for others as an optician and partner in the family home building centre, Linda brings passion and tenacity to IMAGINE.
-She has a can-do attitude, keen organizational skills and firm understanding that you can, and need to, take ownership of your outcomes (whether these are for your business or […]
+With 25 years of experience caring for others as an optician and partner in the family home building centre, Linda brings passion and tenacity to Imagine Citizens Network.
+She has a can-do attitude, keen organizational skills and firm understanding that you can, and need to, take ownership of your outcomes (whether these are for your […]

 Access 2022 is a social movement to create a new day for health care in Canada, one where Canadians have access to their health information and digitally-enabled tools and services to better manage their care.

 Alana has a BSc in chemical engineering from Queen’s University, in Kingston, Ont.
 She is the founder and president of Who to Call Inc., a Calgary startup that connects Calgary homeowners with quality home renovation and maintenance professionals.
 Alana juggles a busy family and career life and describes herself as an inspired forever learner.
 With her […]